 The Museum offers complimentary wheelchairs, captioning, and other services.
 Click here for additional accessibility information.

 Holiday weekends are popular at the Spy Museum.
-Guests may expect outside lines and a wait of up to an hour to enter the exhibit space with timed tickets.
+Guests may expect outside lines and a wait to enter the exhibit space with timed tickets.
 We recommend visitors take advantage of the Museum’s extended hours and visit early/late.
 Click here for a current list of hours.